szmazurek/Age_recognition_Cyfrovet/README.md

 1. Install packages from requirements.txt (requirements file to be introduced soon)
 2. [train.py](https://github.com/SzymonMazurekAGH/Age_recognition_Cyfrovet/blob/main/train.py)
-   1. Open file in the editor.
+   1. Arguments are described in the script.
+Provide necessary ones and start training.
-   2. Insert path to image folder into `DIRPATH` constant or path to TFRecord files into `RECORD_PATH` constant.
-   3. Create datasets using `create_image_dataset` function if using image dataset or `create_tfr_dataset` if using TFRecord files dataset.
-   4. Create CNN model using `create_network1` function or create CNN + ViT model using `create_network2` function.
-   5. Configure `wand.init` call if using [Weights and Biases](https://wandb.ai/site) to track your experiments (if no tracking is used `wandb.init` call and `WandbCallback` in `fit` method call can be removed).
+   2. Configure `wand.init` call if using [Weights and Biases](https://wandb.ai/site) to track your experiments (if no tracking is used `wandb.init` call and `WandbCallback` in `fit` method call can be removed).
-   6. Run the script.
+   3. Run the script.
 3. [cnn_dog_breeds.py](https://github.com/SzymonMazurekAGH/Age_recognition_Cyfrovet/blob/main/cnn_dog_breeds.py)
    1. Open file in the editor.
-   2. Create CNN model using `create_network1` function or create CNN + ViT model using `create_network2` function.
+   2. Create CNN model using `create_cnn_network` function or create CNN + ViT model using `create_cnn_vit_network` function.
    3. Dataset is automatically loaded from [Tensorflow Datasets](https://www.tensorflow.org/datasets/api_docs/python/tfds) .
 If different data loading is needed please refer to the documentation under the link above.
    4. Configure `wand.init` call if using [Weights and Biases](https://wandb.ai/site) to track your experiments (if no tracking is used `wandb.init` call and `WandbCallback` in `fit` method call can be removed).
    5. Run the script.
 4. [tfrecords_writer.py](https://github.com/SzymonMazurekAGH/Age_recognition_Cyfrovet/blob/main/tfrecords_writer.py)
-   1. Open file in the editor.
+   1. Arguments are described in the script.
+Provide necessary ones and start training.
-   2. Insert path to folder with source images into `DIR_PATH` constant and path to save TFRecord files into `RECORD_PATH` constant.
-   3. Change `BEST_NUM` constant to specify how many photos should be included into single TFRecord file.
-   4. Run the script.
 5. [ga_dataset_assesment](https://github.com/SzymonMazurekAGH/Age_recognition_Cyfrovet/blob/main/ga_dataset_assesment.py) (This algorithm is currently being tested on CIFAR dataset)
    1. Open file in the editor.
    2. Insert paths to: